YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 This provides the central motivation behind the ConvCNP {cite}`gordon2019convolutional`: how to bake translation equivariance into CNPF members, while preserving other desirable aspects of the models?
 It turns out that for TE to even be well defined, the context set $\mathcal{C}$ needs to be represented by a continous function $R(\cdot): X \to \mathbb{R}^{dr}$ rather than a vector in $\mathbb{R}^{dr}$.
-We will refer to $R(\cdot)$ as a _functional representation_.
+We will refer to representations of this form $R(\cdot)$ as _functional representations_.
-ConvCNP essentially works by first mapping the context set to a functional representation and then apply a CNN to ensure that the resulting predictions are TE.
+ConvCNP essentially works by first mapping the context set to a functional representation and then applying a CNN to ensure that the resulting predictions are TE.
-The main question then becomes how to map the context set to a function?
+The main question then becomes how to map contexts set to functional representations?

 If you ever had to plot a smooth curve (continuous function) from a set of datapoints, chances are that you probably already heard of either [Kernel Density Estimation](https://en.wikipedia.org/wiki/Kernel_density_estimation) or [Kernel Smoothing](https://en.wikipedia.org/wiki/Kernel_smoother) or [Nadaraya–Watson Kernel Regression](https://en.wikipedia.org/wiki/Kernel_regression#Nadaraya%E2%80%93Watson_kernel_regression), where you smooth the datapoints by convolving them with a Gaussian Kernel (other kernels could be used), i.e., taking a local weighted average of each datapoint.
 Gordon et al. use a very similar method and show that the resulting layer can model any convolution on _set-structured_ inputs.